 Note that I like to make a batch of fresh whipped cream while the pudding is cooling.
 Nothing beats a dollop of whipped cream on top of a dish of homemade pudding!

 You do need a little bit of special equipment to make this holiday pudding recipe.
 First of all, you’ll need a good, medium-sized sauce pan and a whisk.
 If you do a lot of cooking, you’ll already have these.
 But if you don’t, invest in something that will last you a lifetime.
 I recommend this pan from All-Clad.
 It’s what I use in my own kitchen.
 Whisks won’t last a lifetime but one with a grippy handle is useful.

 You might be wondering if you can serve this pudding as an alternative to traditional pumpkin pie.
 YES!
 This dessert makes a great option for anyone burnt out on the traditional Thanksgiving dessert.
 But don’t think of this as just a dessert to serve only at this holiday meal.

 Why the spices might make this a date night dessert

-And speaking of aphrodisiacs, there’s the pumpkin.
+And speaking of aphrodisiacs, this pumpkin pie spice pudding recipe offers more than just sensual spices.
 Did you know that pumpkin, the namesake ingredient of pumpkin pudding recipes is actually an aphrodisiac?